citrontruc/personal-notes/c-sharp/11MemoryHandling.md

 ### Conclusion

 - A Dictionary stores a set of buckets and entries.
-- Index of a bucket — i - is calculated based on the hash code of the key.
+- Index of a bucket - i - is calculated based on the hash code of the key.
-- The value of the bucket[i] contains the index of a record in entries
+- The value of the bucket[i] contains the index of a record in entries.
-- The matching entry either matches the key or has another entry in the links chain that does (or the key doesn’t exist in a dictionary)
+- The matching entry either matches the key or has another entry in the links chain that does (or the key doesn’t exist in a dictionary).
 - To find the actual value, Dictionary cycles by the links until it finds a matching key or stops at the dead-end (0 or -1 in next).